 The founders of the Dairy Queen system were men and women who introduced a new kind of dessert treat and, in the process, developed the foundation of the franchising industry.
 The history of the DQ system is a story of a unique product that created an industry.

-For more than 75 years, the DQ system's recipe for success has been simple.
+For over 80 years, the DQ system's recipe for success has been simple.
 It's been a combination of hardworking people who own and operate restaurants, and great-tasting food and tempting treats served in our establishments.

 Our phenomenal story began with the 10-cent sale of a then unnamed product on August 4, 1938, in Kankakee, Illinois.
 A father and son partnership in Green River, Illinois, had been experimenting with a soft frozen dairy product for some time.
 They contacted Sherb Noble, a good friend and customer, who agreed to run the "all you can eat" trial sale at his walk-in ice cream store.
 Within two hours, he dished out more than 1,600 servings of the new dessert.